 My objective with blogging is to learn more, grow, and to share the wonderfulness that is yoga and overall wellness.
 I know that when I was in college and had to write papers, I actually learned something about the topic.
-So you can say that I’m on a continuous learning journey as I explore various mind-body topics.
+So you can say that I’m on a continuous learning journey as I explore various mind-body topics and engaging in constructive dialogs.
 I am definately interested in networking and interacting/exchanging ideas with other like-minded people.
 Also, I only get to spend a small amount of time with my clients so I hope the articles and blogs help your practice whether you physically practice or virtually practice with me.
 Often, my blog inspirations come from my clients in the questions that they ask me.
 By having the answer available online, one can reference it anytime they need it.
 You know, to keep the conversation going outside of class.
 The blog is also an expression of my Karma yoga practice.
 But lastly, I truly want to get my name out there so we can practice together either here or in one of my classes.
 I hope to publish new posts “often.
 Please check back frequently.

 Group Fitness Instructor/Various Formats